 I never visited Africa before and I read somewhere that Morocco would be a good starting point.
 During my Moroccan road trip I visited:

-This is my itinerary for one week, but you can easily split this anywhere to suit your needs.
+The below is my road trip travel itinerary for one week, but you can easily split this anywhere to suit your needs.
 Ryanair and Easyjet operate cheap flights to various Moroccan airports.
 I picked Rabat, which is the capital of Morocco.
-The streets are very pretty in the old town, and the people were equally friendly.
-I am very happy I started out here as Fes was a bit of a shock to the senses, so Rabat and Sale was a good introduction.
-If you want to enlarge any of the images, just click to see them in a pop up window.
+The streets are very pretty in the old town and the people are equally friendly.
+I am very happy I started out here as Fes was a bit of a shock to the senses, so Rabat and Sale was a good introduction for a newbie like me.

 Morocco Car Rental Costs